Incrementality Testing vs SegmentStream: What’s the difference?

 Incrementality Testing is a good testing mechanism but due to the fact that you would always have to keep a control group totally unexposed to the tested channel or campaign, it significantly limits your ability to scale and can lead to lots of missed opportunities and lost revenue.

-It is also much less actionable than Conversions Modelling as it’s not compatible with any automatic ad optimisation and it doesn’t always solve the cookie limitations challenge (depending on the type of a split you’re running).
-Conversions Modelling helps not only with manual Media Planning and Budget Allocation but also enhances Ads Optimisation and Smart Bidding with more valuable signals without limiting your marketing activities.
+It is also much less actionable than SegmentStream as it’s not compatible with any automatic ad optimisation and it doesn’t always solve the cookie limitations challenge (depending on the type of a split you’re running).
+SegmentStream not only helps identify the true incremental ROAS of your marketing campaigns, but also provides AI-generated budget allocation recommendations.

 You might also be interested in